 The report will highlight two key areas; the ‘Energy Efficiency Rating’ and ‘Environmental Impact (CO2) Rating’.
 The Energy Efficiency Rating will provide a table of potential ratings which are colour-coded and graded from A (dark green) to G (dark red) with A being the most energy efficient and G being the least.
 It will also include the buildings current rating on that scale, along with a potential rating, which could be achieved if the recommendations made are carried out.

 The Environmental Impact (CO2) Rating follows a similar system, with ratings based on colour and grades from A (light blue) to G (dark grey), with A being ‘very environmentally friendly – lower CO2 emissions’ and G being ‘Not environmentally friendly – higher CO2 emissions’.
 This will also include a current rating based on the assessor’s findings, along with a potential rating.

 (EPC Rating England & Wales Example)

 The report will also likely include more granular information on the cost and energy efficiently of the individual parts of the property that have been surveyed.
 It will also give recommendations on what you can do to improve the overall energy efficiency of the building.

 Do I Need an EPC?

+An EPC certificate is an essential document needed when selling a house.
 When you are buying or renting a property you should never be asked to provide or pay for an EPC report.
 However, if you plan on renting out a property you own, or put a property you own onto the market then you will need to get an EPC report.

 There are some limited occasions where you may be exempt from providing an EPC.
 This includes when you are a live-in landlord and are renting out one of the rooms in your property.
 The other main exemption is listed buildings, which may not need an EPC as their protecting regulations limit owners to increasing insulation or installing double glazing.